Pradeep-089/PopCount/README.md

-# Number Bubble Game
+# PopCount

-A 2D mobile puzzle and reaction game built with Flutter.
+A fast-paced 2D reaction game built with Flutter.
+Test your speed and focus by popping numbered bubbles in sequence!

 ---

 ## Business Requirements Document (BRD)
-**Project Name:** Number Bubble
+**Project Name:** PopCount
-**Platform:** Mobile (Android/iOS via Flutter)
-**Version:** 2.0 (Updated with Bombs, Timer, and Point-Based Tier System)
+**Platform:** Mobile (Android/iOS via Flutter) & Web **Version:** 2.0 (Updated with Bombs, Timer, and Point-Based Tier System)

 ### 1. Executive Summary
-"Number Bubble" is a 2D mobile puzzle and reaction game designed to test a user's peripheral vision, speed, and focus under pressure.
-Players must find and pop numbered bubbles in a randomized NXN grid in sequential order before a countdown timer expires.
+"PopCount" is a reaction game designed to test a user's peripheral vision, speed, and focus.
+Players must find and pop numbered bubbles in a randomized grid in sequential order before the timer expires.

 ### 2. Core Objectives
 - Deliver a highly responsive, zero-latency touch experience.
 - Implement a dynamically scaling difficulty system.
 - Create a high-stakes gameplay loop with instant-fail "Bomb" cells.
-- Reward players with gamer ranks based on a 100-point calculation system.
+- Reward players with ranks based on speed and accuracy.

 ### 3. Functional Requirements
 #### 3.1.
 Difficulty Selection